 Resident Assessment Institute we train and certify nurses in the MDS

 process.
-We have Live two day seminars with an excellent hands-on work
+We web broadcast with an excellent hands-on work

 shop approach to qualify you for this work.

-For those who are unable to attend a live seminar, we have captured the entire two day seminar and it is available as an internet broad-cast seminar.
+We have captured the entire seminar and it is available as an internet broad-cast seminar.
 We have certified nurses in every state and you have a full month to complete the certification course.

 Both RN's and LPN's/LVN's are very active in this position.
 The MDS assessment must be signed by an RN for completion only.
 Where LPN's are holding this position, the DON usually signs the Assessments each morning at the stand up meeting.

 information will give you a clear understanding of the MDS nurse